House Republicans target Hillary Clinton in contempt over Epstein testimony refusal

 Hillary Clinton not accused of wrongdoing

-Hillary Clinton has not been accused of wrongdoing in connection with Epstein, and her name has not appeared in the thousands of documents released under the 'Epstein Files Transparency Act'.
+Hillary Clinton has not been accused of wrongdoing in connection with Epstein, and her name has reportedly not appeared in the thousands of documents released under the 'Epstein Files Transparency Act'.

-While photos of Bill Clinton appeared in the initial document release, he had denied wrongdoing and said that he cut ties with Epstein before the financier’s 2006 arrest.
+While photos of Bill Clinton appeared in the initial document release, he denied wrongdoing and said that he had cut ties with Epstein before the financier’s 2006 arrest.

 The Justice Department said that more than two million Epstein-related files remained unreleased, despite a statutory deadline that was passed in December.